What does a Podiatrist do?

 The conditions podiatrists treat include those resulting from bone and joint disorders such as arthritis and soft-tissue and muscular pathologies as well as neurological and circulatory diseases.
 Podiatrists are also able to diagnose and treat any complications of the above which affect the lower limb, including skin and nail disorders, corns, calluses and ingrowing toenails.
 Foot injuries and infections gained through sport or other activities are also diagnosed and treated by podiatrists.

-To become a podiatrist a practitioner must complete a Bachelor‘s Degree and be registered with state podiatry registration boards.
+To become a podiatrist a practitioner must complete a Bachelor‘s Degree and be registered with the Podiatry Board of Australia.

 Podiatrists also give expert advice on footwear, so it is a good idea to bring your shoes with you when you book in.